 The Tate's Director was played by an actor who, if you look carefully in a wedding scene, you could spot in the movie "Four Weddings and a Funeral".
 We had a cherry picker on hire, which enabled a 60 foot high viewpoint of the roof amongst the pigeons.
 Down on ground level, as well as the frontage of the gallery, I encouraged our model to gesticulate, as if giving a speech.

 When assembled back at base, the final collages of machine prints, with all the variations that an automated process gives, were typically around 6 feet wide.
 These needed to be copied to complete my part of the job.
-David Pye gave me lots of creative work when I had Avalon, this one being particularly appropriate for the products.
+David Pye gave Avalon lots of creative work, this one being particularly appropriate for the products.